Register for the next Wellness Wednesday event. The latest seminar will focus on financial experiences and behaviors among women.

 Virtual Veterans Claims Clinic (Appointment Only)

-NOTE: Please upload any documents for your appointment to www.va.gov by Wednesday, July 7, 2021.
+NOTE: Please upload any documents for your appointment to www.va.gov no later than Wednesday, January 20, 2022.

 The Atlanta Regional Office (RO) is open for in-person benefits service by appointment only.
 Appointments must be scheduled in advance and walk-ins are not permitted.
 Telephone appointments are also available if you do not want to visit the RO during this time.
 It’s easy to make an appointment: